venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. Download the two files **[\\Allfiles\\Labs\\04\\az104-04-vms-loop-template.json](https://drive.google.com/file/d/17TZ7cyZEM2CqTzoga82hkG6eNsyQ16jh/view?usp=sharing)** and **[\\Allfiles\\Labs\\04\\az104-04-vms-loop-parameters.json](https://drive.google.com/file/d/1yMd3CPpJat9vesxJycd40kviSX58NjfV/view?usp=share_link)**

-1. Edit the Parameters file using notepad, change the password and replace <6+2> in the templete file with your 6+2 example: mandalrt.
+1. Edit the Parameters file using notepad, change the password in parameters file, Click **Save** Open template file and replace <6+2> with your 6+2 example: mandalrt, Click **Save**.
 If you need help editing the file in the Shell please ask your TA for assistance.
 As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

 1. In the toolbar of the Cloud Shell pane, click the **Upload/Download files** icon, in the drop-down menu, click **Upload**.
 Upload **